Block belief propagation algorithm for two-dimensional tensor networks: The blockBP algorithm

 The relation between the block size, the system size and the center size can be chosen differently depending on the specific tasks to balance the computational efficiency and the accuracy.
-In addition, since we only calculate the local environment of spins at the center of each block, we need several partitions of the system into blocks in order to cover all the bonds in the system.
+In addition, since we only calculate the local environment of spins at the center of each block, we need several partitions of the system into blocks in order to cover all the bonds (neighboring spins) in the system.
 Bookkeeping the different partitions becomes much easier if we work with periodic boundary conditions (PBC), in which different partitions correspond to shifting the lattice in different directions.
 This technique is useful also in the case of open boundary conditions (OBC), as we can embed an OBC PEPS in a PBC PEPS by setting the bond dimension at the boundaries to $1$.

-In the algorithm above (and in \Fig{fig:blockBP-sketch}), the underlying PEPS was assumed to be a finite PEPS with OBC.
-However, we can easily adjust it for an infinite, translational invariant PEPS, described by tensors in a unit cell (iPEPS).
+Furthermore, we can easily adjust it for an infinite, translational invariant PEPS, described by tensors in a unit cell (iPEPS).
 In such case, one block is sufficient to calculate the environment of a unit cell at its center.
 The block sends and receives messages to itself, which mimics the case where it is surrounded by its own copies.

+To efficiently perform the contractions in \eqref{eq:blockbp-messages}, we use the bMPS method with a bond dimension $\chi_m$, which we typically set to $\chi_m=D^2$.
+Once the messages have converged, we use them to calculate the local environment of spins in the center of a block, so as to compute observables or optimize the tensors in the center to approach the ground state.
+To this aim, we use the bMPS algorithm once more, this time with a larger bond dimension $\chi$, which we set to $\chi=2D^2+10$ if not specified otherwise.

+In this paper, in order to obtain the ground state, we use blockBP in combination with ITE, and we refer to this as blockBP update.
+More details can be found in the Appendix.~\ref{sec:ite}.
+Note that in our algorithm we make use of bMPS, but only over small portions of the system, our blocks, and not on the entirety of the system as in the bMPS algorithm.